All planning checklists

 What are the best activities for a heritage-focused hen party in York?

-Definitely consider a private ghost walking tour (e.g., Ghost Hunt of York), visiting the majestic York Minster, experiencing the Jorvik Viking Centre, and enjoying a traditional afternoon tea in a historic setting like Bettys or The Principal Hotel.
+We would book a private ghost tour with Ghost Hunt of York or The Original Ghost Walk, visit York Minster, do Jorvik Viking Centre, then afternoon tea at Bettys or The Principal Hotel.

 How easy is it for a large group to navigate York's medieval streets?